lamh85/Graph-Editor/docs/TechnicalDesigns.md

 * mouse up -> de-select the vertex

 Draw a vertex
+* select the tool in a menu
 * mouse down: empty space -> sets one x-y pair
 * mouse move -> update the second x-y pair, render a tentative vertex
 * mouse up -> create vertex

 Place a vertex
+* select the tool in a menu
 * mouse move -> render a tentative vertex
 * mouse down: anywhere -> create a vertex